-On behalf of the Board of Directors, we invite you to attend the Annual Meeting of Stockholders of CryoLife, Inc. on May 20, 2020 at 9:00 a.m., EDT.
-Due to health and safety concerns from the coronavirus (COVID-19) outbreak and the increasingly severe protocols that federal, state, and local governments have imposed, we have adopted a virtual format for our Annual Meeting this year.
-The Annual Meeting of Stockholders will be held this year as a virtual only meeting, accessible at the following website address: www.virtualshareholdermeeting.com/CRY2020.
-We currently intend to resume holding in-person meetings for our 2021 annual meeting and thereafter, assuming normal circumstances.
+On behalf of the Board of Directors, we invite you to attend the Annual Meeting of Stockholders of Artivion, Inc. on May 16, 2023 at 9:00 a.m., EDT.
+Given our successful use of the virtual-only format at our last two annual meetings, we have again adopted a virtual-only format for our Annual Meeting this year.
+The Annual Meeting will be accessible at the following website address: https://web.lumiagm.com/295739807.
+After this year's Annual Meeting, we intend to again evaluate the best method for holding our annual stockholder meetings going forward.